 13. FURTHER REQUESTS that, subject to available resources, the Secretariat continue to employ the capacity of its junior professional programme to assist with coordination of the Ramsar Youth Working Group and the Youth Workplan;

-14. INSTRUCTS the Secretariat to [call for voluntary financial contributions,] inform the Youth Working Group of available funding opportunities, and establish connections with potential donor partners who can offer financial support to the group, to facilitate the Working Group and youth engagement and projects more broadly, including professional secondments to support the employment of a youth advisor;
+14. [URGES][INVITES] the Secretariat to [call for voluntary financial contributions,] inform the Youth Working Group of available funding opportunities, and establish connections with potential donor partners who can offer financial support to the group, as appropriate, to facilitate the Working Group and youth engagement and projects more broadly, including professional secondments to support the employment of a youth advisor as well as the following potential funding opportunities:

+logistical or administrative services beyond what the Secretariat can provide, such as meeting and document translation into multiple languages;

+potential updates to the online community platform, as required;

+if the YWG decides to establish a dedicated youth body or constituency, then the funding required for its establishment, operation and sustainability;

+future youth events and/or capacity-building trainings;

+travel support for the attendance of Youth Focal Points to Convention meetings;

+National-level youth-related project and policy support, particularly for developing countries;

-15. URGES Contracting Parties to empower their Youth Focal Point to participate in decision-making processes at the national and international levels, including by:
+15. [ENCOURAGES][INVITES] Contracting Parties, [in line with their national practical circumstances], to empower their Youth Focal Point to participate in decision-making processes at the national and international levels, [as appropriate] including by:

-a. including them on the National Ramsar Committees;
+a. including Youth Focal Points in the National Ramsar Committees;

 b. consulting with them while developing and updating national wetland-related policies, projects, decision-making, and programmes;

-c. appointing them as national or regional representative in the Convention’s working groups and subsidiary bodies; and
+c. [appointing them as national or regional representative in the Convention’s working groups and subsidiary bodies; and

-d. including them in country delegations to meetings of the Standing Committee and the Conference of the Contracting Parties;
+d. including them in country delegations to meetings of the Standing Committee and the Conference of the Contracting Parties];

 16. ENCOURAGES Contracting Parties to mandate the consideration of youth perspectives in all wetland-related priorities, policies, projects, decision-making, and programmes, following the example of the United Nations Convention on the Rights of the Child (UNCRC), which dictates that children and young people have the right to have their views taken into account in matters that affect them (Article 12);